Rouslane-A/RNAseq---Steered-research-project/README.md

 **Novel Analysis**
 - Download the repository
 - Navigate to the 'Novel Analysis' directorty
-- Navigate to the Quality control directory and run the scripts
+- Navigate to the Quality control directory and run the scripts in the following order:
+  1. FastQC.sh
+  2. MultiQC.sh
-- Navigate and run the scripts in the Filtering directory
+- Navigate and run the script in the Filtering directory
+- Navigate to the Alignment directory and run the scripts in the following order:
+  1. HiSat2_index.sh
+  2. HiSat2.sh
+- Navigate to the Count Matric directory and run the scripts in the following order:
+  1. FeatureCounts.sh
+  2. final_counts.R
+- Navigate to the Seurat Pipline directory and run the script.

 **Graphical User Interface**